 This blog is a way to collect my thoughts and 'ship em.'
 This is modeled after the blogging philosophy of Seth Godin (one of my daily affirmations) who sometimes publishes books which are a collection of his blog entries.
-That also means that I'm creating a structure on which I'll develop more substance as this evolves.
+That might suggest that I'm creating a structure on which I'll develop more substance as this evolves.

 It's also how I arrange - kind of.
 None of what I'm writing is etched in stone and it certainly isn't the definitive end all of arranging.
 On occasion, I'll find a piece that just screams some particular way to exploit the brass ensemble that is in conflict with the SATB approach I've already discussed.
-And I'll scurry to the computer and enter the concept before I can forget (i.e. a feature tune for a particular instrument, or some early jazz).
+And I'll scurry to the computer and enter the concept before I can forget.

 I also get stuck.
 A lot.
 I'll get the notes entered and start to move things around, and then get depressed about the time I've wasted doing that.
 That chart goes into the "works in progress" folder on my backup drive.